IntelLabs/PyTorchALFI/README.md

                 ranger_bounds=None, device=device,  inf_nan_monitoring=True, disable_FI=False, dl_attr=dl_attr, num_faults=0, fault_file=fault_files, \
                     resume_dir=None, copy_yml_scenario = False)
 ```
 Most parameters were previously set through the command line.
 The parameters starting with "resil" and "ranger" can be ignored in this opensource version and should be set to None.
 Please contact the authors if you would like to learn more about this functionality.
-The parameter `disable_FI` if set to true will prevent any faults being injected and no faulty model will be created.
+If the parameter `disable_FI` if set to true it will prevent any faults from being injected and no faulty model will be created.
+This can be used e.g. if you would like to make use of our evaluation functions for an uncorrupted model.

 # References:
    **[1]** A. Mahmoud et al., “PyTorchFI: A Runtime Perturbation Tool for DNNs,” in 2020 50th Annual IEEE/IFIP International Conference on Dependable Systems and Networks Workshops (DSN-W), 2020, pp. 25–31.